 Financial services firms are using machine learning to run simulation and optimization algorithms to model uncertainty and price risk.
 The insights gained from the risk modeling process can then be used to drive trade decisions.

-Kinetica draws upon years of work with enterprise customers such as the US Army, United States Postal Service, GSK, PG&E, and large retail and financial services companies.
+Kinetica draws upon years of work with enterprise customers, from large retailers to financial services companies.
 With TensorFlow bundled with Kinetica, you’ll be able to quickly deploy deep learning models and build cognitive applications.
 Kinetica also includes numerous stability and performance enhancements to help you manage your most mission-critical workloads.
 Get set up with a trial environment today, so you can see for yourself how Kinetica can greatly improve and accelerate your deep learning pipeline.